harley-mckee/nyc-crime/README.md

   *

 **Geographic Data Transformation and Analysis:**

+* Used GIS software to associate latitude-longitude points with zip codes.
-* Used Python in QGIS (Open Source Geographic Information System) with 2022 crime data to map crime latitude and longitude coordinates to respective `zipcode` and `borough` with GeoJSON file of NYC zip code boundaries.
+* Used QGIS software (Open Source Geographic Information System) with 2022 crime data to associate crime latitude-longitude points to with `zipcode` and `borough` using GeoJSON file of [NYC zip code boundaries](https://data.cityofnewyork.us/Business/Zip-Code-Boundaries/i8iw-xf4u).
 * Exported CSV file from QGIS with zip codes appended to each of 800,000 individual crime points to count crimes by zip code in SQLite.
-* Joined New York zip code population data (sourced from using the American Community Survey) with 2022 crimes grouped by `offense_group` and `zipcode`
+* Joined New York zip code population data (sourced from using the American Community Survey) with 2022 crimes grouped by `offense_group` and `zipcode`.
-* Calculated a crime rate (`crimes_per_100k_zip_code_residents`) for each `zipcode` and `offense_group` for 2022
+* Calculated a crime rate (`crimes_per_100k_zip_code_residents`) for each `zipcode` and `offense_group` grouping in 2022 by dividing the count of crimes by the zipcode population and multiplying by 100k.

-**Data Preparation:**
+**Data Cleaning in SQLite:**

-* Utilized SQL for data extraction, including filtering and column dropping.
-* Addressed inconsistencies in date columns, particularly with data pre-2006.
+* Filtered out rows with invalid date data (`CMPLNT_FR_DT`).
-* Grouped data by borough, crime type (description), and year.
-* Conducted table joins using SQL.
-* Connected population data to aggregated complaints using Power BI.

-**Data Cleaning and Aggregation:**

-* Calculated crime rates with zipcode population data to normalize crime levels.
-* Matched crime data with population data by zip code using Python's 'geopy' library in QGIS.
+* Filtered out null values for borough, hour of day, etc. when aggregating crimes for visualizations.

-**Visualization and Analysis:**
+**Visualization and Analysis in Power BI:**

 * Visualized crime rates by crime type and adjusted groupings for clarity.
 * Presented crimes by day of the week, month, and time of day.
-* Leveraged GIS software to associate latitude-longitude points with zip codes.
+* Used GIS software to associate latitude-longitude points with zip codes.
 * Validated consistency between grouped SQL data and Power BI-transformed data.
 * Segmented crime data analysis by type, following the UCR definitions.